Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

   <img src="/assets/posts/2021-07-01-Entering-the-Covenant-C2C/cov1.JPG">
 </p>

-ThreatCheck dumps a `256-byte` hex view up from the end of the offending bytes, so the “interesting” bytes are always at the bottom.
+__ThreatCheck__ dumps a `256-byte` hex view up from the end of the offending bytes, so the “interesting” bytes are always at the bottom.
-In any case, we see here the connect address for the listener, followed by the base64 encoded string VXNlci1BZ2VudA== with is User-Agent.
+In any case, we see here the connect address for the listener, followed by the base64 encoded string `VXNlci1BZ2VudA==` with is `User-Agent`.

 These request headers are part of the default traffic profile used by the default listener.
 However if we go into the profile editor, we’re free to add, remove, change these as we see fit.
 An example follow below: